-- Comprehensive cancer pain management is an interprofessional and collaborative effort that must include screening for pain at each encounter, ongoing assessment, planning, intervention, and evaluation of pain and pain relief.
+- Comprehensive cancer pain management is an interprofessional and collaborative effort that will include screening for pain at each encounter, ongoing assessment, and planning, intervention, and evaluation of pain and pain relief.
 It addresses physical, psychological, spiritual, and sociocultural effects of unrelieved pain and includes the use of pharmacologic and nonpharmacologic treatment for pain.

-- Pain assessment includes the use of evidence-based, reliable assessment tools with a goal of capturing and documenting patient-reported pain outcomes.
+- Assessment includes the use of evidence-based, reliable assessment tools with a goal of capturing and documenting patient-reported pain outcomes.
 Patient self-report is the standard of care for evaluating pain.
-Vulnerable populations (for example, young children, patients with learning disabilities, or those who are cognitively impaired) require special considerations for assessment of pain.
+Vulnerable populations (e.g., young children, patients with learning disabilities or who are cognitively impaired) require special considerations for assessment of pain.

-- Strategies to reduce or remove regulatory, legislative, economic, and other barriers to effective cancer pain management must be eliminated.
+- Strategies to reduce or remove regulatory, legislative, economic, and other barriers to effective cancer pain management will be implemented.

-- All professionals caring for patients with cancer have an ethical responsibility to acquire and use current knowledge and skills to assess cancer pain and implement evidence-based pain management guidelines while being good stewards of pain treatment options, especially in the use of opioids.
+- All healthcare professionals caring for patients with cancer have an ethical responsibility to acquire and use current knowledge and skills, free from bias, to assess cancer pain and implement evidence-based pain management guidelines while being good stewards of pain treatment options, especially in the use of opioids.